 I write to praise and glorify God and I thank God everyday for the gifts of my children and the gift of my writing.

-That article was written twelve years ago and a lot has changed; the kids are even more grown, Ana turns sixteen in a couple of days, we moved across the country and back again, three beautiful granddaughters have been added to the mix..
+That article was written twelve years ago and a lot has changed; the kids are even more grown, Ana is a teenager, putting us on the verge of empty nest once again, we moved across the country and back again, three beautiful granddaughters have been added to the mix..
 Through it all my love and gratitude for God has grown along with my writing.
 If you explore the blog a little more you will see my published books and I continue to work on writing for Middle grade and Young Adult, because it seems that’s where my heart lies.